-The bottom line is that the USDA has very stict regulations on food production.
+The bottom line is that the USDA has very strict regulations on food production.
 It meets specifications or it’s not sold for consumption.
-Milk you purchase from the grocery store does not have antiobiotics in it!
+Milk you purchase from the grocery store does not have antibiotics in it!
 Period.
 That’s the bottom line!

 If I could only take each of you on a tour of our farm and you could see how passionate we are about our animals and just how much blood sweat and tears goes into taking care of them.
-If you could sit at my kitchen table and hear our conversations about how to improve our facilities to make our cows more comfortable.
-If you could see us miss many important functions and activities because our cows need us more.
-If you could see that on profitable years we invest the extra on making life better for our cows and employees.
+I want you to come sit at my kitchen table and hear our conversations about how to improve our facilities to make our cows more comfortable.
+You would see us miss many important functions and activities because our cows need us more.
+Then you’d understand that on profitable years we invest the extra on making life better for our cows and employees.

 I wish you could come visit!
-I wish you could feel our passion!
-I wish you could hear my little boy talk to that sick cow like she is his first born child!
-I wish you could see his tears when one of them doesn’t make it.
+You’d feel our passion!
+I wish you could hear my little boy talk to that sick cow like she is his first born child, and see his tears when one of them doesn’t make it.